 This page covers a few common issues known with watch apps.
 If this page doesn't answer your questions, you can contact me at firstname.lastname@example.org

 Many people have reported that updating their iOS and watchOS did the trick.
 You might be using an outdated version.
 Please try updating first.
-The current watchOS version is 6.0.1
+Your watchOS version should be at least watchOS 7.

 After updating, if it's not available to install by the iPhone's "Watch" app (it should be at the very bottom of the screen), try to restart both of your devices.
 Keep in mind that bluetooth has to be active to install the app on your Watch.

 Click here for instructions on updating your iOS: https://support.apple.com/en-us/HT204204